markbirss/SqueezeAudioDIY-1/README.md

 - Set default options for Squeezelite
   - Set name of the Squeezelite player
 - View logs of installers
-- Board fixes for I2S
+- Board fixes for I2S use
+ - Raspberry Pi
+ - Orange Pi

 Notes:
 ------